-This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out Punch’s actions to understand all potential risks within its business related to modern slavery and to put in place steps aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 19th August 2017 until 18th August 2018.
+This statement sets out Punch’s actions to understand all potential risks within its business related to modern slavery and to put in place steps aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 20 August 2017 to 18 August 2018.

 Our Recruitment and Selection Policy ensures that Punch will conduct appropriate checks on all employees to guarantee that they can legally work in the United Kingdom.